salihkilicli/salihkilicli/README.md

 <br />
 <br />

 Hello, my name is Salih Kilicli.
 I am an Applied Mathematician and Aspiring Data Scientist 📈 📊 📉.
-This may sound crazy but I decided leave my Ph.D. education in Mathematics @ Texas A&M University during a pandemic to be a Data Scientist/ML Engineer and follow my passion in AI & keep doing what I love learning about most.
+This may sound crazy but I decided to leave my Ph.D. education in Mathematics @ Texas A&M University during a pandemic to be a Data Scientist/ML Engineer to follow my passion in AI.

 ##

+You can create your own octocat using https://myoctocat.com/
 <img align="right" alt="GIF" width="250px" src="/octocat.png" />

 **About Me:**